Virtual reality and remote operations are set to enhance the safety and efficiency of offshore lifting

 An innovative fibre-rope extension system (FRES) can be used to boost lifting capacity of existing steel-rope cranes for deepwater applications.

-Developed by National Oilwell Varco (NOV), the Fathom FRES uses synthetic material, which is naturally buoyant in water, to allow subsea lifting of loads up to 400 tonnes.
+Developed by National Oilwell Varco (NOV), the Fathom FRES uses fibre material, which is naturally buoyant in water, to allow subsea lifting of loads up to 400 tonnes.

 Traditionally, lifting even small loads from deep waters requires a large crane, which also requires a larger OSV.
 Fibre-rope systems enable use of smaller cranes and thus smaller vessels, making for more cost-efficiency while improving the operational capabilities of the vessel and the crane.